udap/udap.github.io/whitepapers/UDAP-Whitepaper-English.md

 ###### 5.2.7 Base Coin Issuance

 App chains may need to issue their own tokens as utility tokens for users to use their services or as base coins for pricing managed assets.
 For example, if a person wants to use event ticketing application to sell an event ticket, he may need to price the ticket with the base coin and pay the service fee with the base coin.
 UDAP supports application to issue base coins just like Ethereum supports Dapps to issue ERC20 tokens.
+As base coins are also assets, they can be traded against UDAP token (UP) or other application-specific tokens through an exchange.

 ###### 5.2.8 Other Asset Services